 Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Monetary Policy/Operations Fiscal Policy The second group is applicable to assistant engineers who complete the training within this year but still need to obtain practical work experience.
 It is also applicable to assistant professionals who complete the training within this year and satisfy admission criteria of the professional assessments in the relevant sectors.
-Employers will receive a salary subsidy of HKD 10,000 per month for providing opportunities for recognised professional practice to each assistant professional and the relevant sectors.
-Employers will receive a salary subsidy of HKD 10,000 per month for providing opportunities for recognised professional practice to each assistant professional and the second approved is up to 12 months; 1,250 subsidy places.
+Employers will receive a salary subsidy of HKD 10,000 per month for providing opportunities for recognized professional practice to each assistant professional employed.
+Subsidy period is up to 12 months; 1,250 subsidy places.
 The Commerce and Economic Development Bureau) announced that about 3,400 applications had been approved for disbursement of subsidies totaling over HKD 150 million under the five tourism industry support schemes in the second round of the Anti-epidemic Fund, covering travel agents, travel agents' staff, freelance practitioners whose main occupations are tourist guides and tour escorts, hotels and drivers of tour service coaches mainly serving tourists.
 Announced more funding for the Distance Business Programme, under the ambit of the Anti-Epidemic Fund.
-The Innovation & Technology Commission has announced an additional provision of HKD 1 billion for the programme which supports enterprises' efforts to adopt IT solutions to continue business and services during the epidemic.
+The Innovation &amp; Technology Commission has announced an additional provision of HKD 1 billion for the program which supports enterprises' efforts to adopt IT solutions to continue business and services during the epidemic.
 As of June 24, the program received more than 14,500 funding applications from enterprises.
 Of the 1,194 applications processed so far, 1,094 have been approved, with total funding of more than HKD 44 million.
-Because of the overwhelming response, the Government would allocate HKD 1 billion for the programme, in addition to the original HKD 500 million, to benefit more enterprises.
-Regulatory Forbearance
+Because of the overwhelming response, the Government would allocate HKD 1 billion for the program, in addition to the original HKD 500 million, to benefit more enterprises.
+Private Sector Regulatory Forbearance June 30 Announced that the previous measures to assist foreign domestic helpers (FDHs) and their employers to cope with the special circumstances arising from the COVID-19 pandemic will be extended with immediate effect.
+These include: Extension of validity period of existing contracts; extension of limit of stay as visitors; and Deferral of home leave. •